What Are Your Anger Triggers?

 At our Grief and Difficult Emotions Retreats, folks can work through years of emotional pain in a short time, and gain the tools they need to live a new, freer and more passionate life.

-For more general information on dealing with difficult emotions go to Healing Emotions.
+For more general information on how to release repressed anger and other difficult emotions go to Healing Emotions.

 Here is another perspective on anger, called Conquering Anger.